Explore the West Block

 - the North Wing, built from 1906 to 1909

-- As a result of a fire that destroyed the Centre Block in 1916, the West Block is the oldest of the Parliament’s Buildings.
+Since a fire destroyed the original Centre Block in 1916, the West Block is the oldest Parliament building.

 - Date modified: